BartaG512/custom-css-hot-reload/README.md

 - ***Custom CSS Hot Reload: Enable***: It will enable the extension.
 - ***Custom CSS Hot Reload: Disable***: It will disable the extension.
 - ***Custom CSS Hot Reload: Reload***: Disable and then re-enable it.
+- ***Custom CSS Hot Reload: Open Imported Files in Editor Tabs***: Opens the imported files specified in the configuration in separate editor tabs.

 ## Uninstall